Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 A tire's performance is directly related to the tread pattern, the shape, spacing, and size of the tread, which will all determine the conditions and style of riding that it will excel at.

-Smoother low profile tread patterns will roll quickly in dry conditions whereas wider spaced spiked style tread will dig into muddy trails for wet weather grip.
+Smoother low-profile tread patterns will roll quickly in dry conditions whereas wider spaced spiked style tread will dig into muddy trails for wet weather grip.
 Some tires will even come in front and rear-specific patterns with angled front knobs offering better cornering and block knobs for braking or climbing.

 How does sidewall strength effect a tire?

 While tread will dictate a tire's grip performance and intended riding conditions, the sidewalls play a key role in allowing the tread to perform well.
 When a tire is described as supple this refers to the sidewall's ability to conform to the terrain as you ride a trail.
-A supple sidewall allows the tread to deform to the ground as well as absorb vibrations and deflections from rough sections.
+A supple sidewall allows the tread to deform to the ground to absorb vibrations and deflections from rough sections.

 However, this comes at a trade-off against a tire's ability to withstand pinch flats and cuts caused by hard landings, rocks, and roots.
-Most brands will offer a range of different sidewall options that are suited to general cross-country, trail, enduro, or downhill riding.
+Most brands will offer a range of different sidewall options suited to general cross-country, trail, enduro, or downhill riding.

 Does tire pressure matter?